yalcinerbora/GFGFileFormat/README.md

 ## TODO List:

-- Implement Skeleton and Animation Export (Only Supports Material and Mesh at the moment)
+- Implement Animation Export (Only Supports Material, Mesh and Skeleton at the moment)
 - Add Vertex Morph Target Animation Support
 - Import Option list on the Maya is same as export option list.
 (Import options should be different but couldn't find how to differentiate import from export in the mel script)
 - UE4 Importer